talkkonnect/talkkonnect/README.md

 Low cost audio amplifiers like [PAM8403](https://www.instructables.com/id/PAM8403-6W-STEREO-AMPLIFIER-TUTORIAL/) or similar “D” class amplifiers, are recommended for talKKonnect builds.

 A good shileded cable for microphone is recommended to keep the noise picked up to a minimum.
+I am currently experimenting with mems microphones for better audio.

-#### There are 4 LED indicators that can be build on the front panel to show the following statuses ####
+#### You can connect up to 4 LED indicators that can be build on the front panel to show the following statuses ####
 * Connected to a server and is currently online
 * There are other participants logged into the same channel
 * Currently in transmitting mode